New Hypertension Recommendations and Guidelines: PCNA Statement

 A panel of 21 scientists and health experts analyzed more than 900 scientifically-sound research studies and made new recommendations based on the findings that elevated blood pressure leads to an increased risk of heart disease, stroke, and other series health issues.

-PCNA’s Immediate Past President Cheryl Dennison Himmelfarb, RN, ANP, PhD, FAHA, FPCNA, FAAN, is a co-author of the guidelines and had this to say about the guidelines:
+PCNA’s Immediate Past President Cheryl Dennison Himmelfarb, RN, ANP, PhD, FAHA, FPCNA, FAAN, is a co-author of the hypertension recommendations and guidelines and had this to say:

 “There is a growing body of evidence that lower blood pressure is better for your health.
 Data show that risk for heart attack, stroke, and other consequences of high blood pressure begin at systolic blood pressure levels above 120mmHg.
 In fact, risk doubles at 130mmHg compared to levels below 120mmHg.
 The 2017 guidelines reflect this information to help people prevent and treat high blood pressure much sooner.”